Theory and Applications of Microeconomics Course

 - Students learn best from an inductive approach, in which they are first confronted with a question and then led through the process of how to answer that question.

-The intended audience of the textbook is first-year undergraduates taking courses on the principles of macroeconomics and microeconomics.
+The intended audience of the textbook is undergraduates taking courses on the principles of macroeconomics and microeconomics.
 Many may never take another economics course.
 We aim to increase their economic literacy both by developing their aptitude for economic thinking and by presenting key insights about economics that every educated individual should know.

 Applications ahead of Theory